Nearly 29 million children in East and Southern Africa are living with a disability.

 The Need to Protect

-The exclusion and invisibility of children with disabilities makes them uniquely vulnerable.
-Girls with disabilities are particularly vulnerable, with research suggesting they are 3 times more likely to be sexually assaulted than their peers.
-And many children with disabilities continue to spend much or all of their lives in institutions, away from their families, or face difficulties in accessing basic services such as clean water and basic sanitation.
+Many children with disabilities also continue to spend much or all of their lives in institutions, away from their families, or face difficulties in accessing basic services or justice systems.

 The Need to Educate

 Children with disabilities are twice as likely to never attend school.
 Of those lucky enough to start, most drop out after a few months due to feelings of exclusion or stigma.

 This exclusion and invisibility make them uniquely vulnerable, with a lack of basic education leading to potential financial deprivation.

 While there has been substantial progress in access to education over recent decades, children with disabilities have continued to fall through the net and are being left behind.

 The Need to Amplify

 Through no fault of their own, children with disabilities are consistently excluded, discounted and discriminated against in all walks of life.

 Denying children with disabilities their equal rights in this way has a lifelong impact.
 It can lead to a life of poverty, discrimination, dependence and abuse.